 The ancient wisdom and tradition of Ayurveda applies to every living being, including every sentient being.
 Here are five tips that can be easily incorporated into any animal’s life to promote optimal well-being.

 When someone’s lifestyle is focused on living in harmony with nature, it can make the difference between them surviving or thriving.
-It is something that comes naturally to a dog or cat, but can get lost within our modern, often chaotic human lifestyles.
+It is something that comes naturally to a dog or cat but can get lost within our modern, often chaotic human lifestyles.
 A little ancient knowledge can guide us to bring our companion animals (and ourselves) back into a state of healthy balance.

 Ayurveda is the world’s oldest mind-body healing science and it reminds us there is an underlying intelligence in nature that works with us and for us when we allow it.
 When we assimilate its safe, time-tested tools and techniques, the results promote a more harmonious, healthy lifestyle for us all.

 Just like us, dogs and cats live in a sensory-oriented world.
 They continually consume information through their five senses or gateways.
 Meaning, what they touch, smell, hear, see, or taste influences their mind-body system.
-Ayurveda acknowledges the significance of each sense and guides us toward holistic choices to maintain system-wide balance.
+Ayurveda acknowledges the significance of each sense and guides us toward holistic choices to maintain a system-wide balance.

 Here are five health-boosting Ayurvedic tips for your pet.